 Marvelous & Messy Qualities

 Each actor plays a specific antagonist in each storyline such as Elijah Wood, Michael Clarke Duncan, & Nick Sthal.
-All of them did a fantastic job on their performances.
+All of them did a fantastic job for their performances.
 Powers Boothe’s character, Senator Roark, is the actual baddie of the film and comics.

 Similar to Pulp Fiction, the movie is told in segments with a non-linear narrative or in this case, an out of order narrative.